How to apply for disability benefits.

-The process to apply for disability assistance from the government can be long and complicated.
+It is difficult to get government benefits.
 In fact, the majority of the applications submitted to the social security department for programs such as SSDI or Supplemental Security Income (SSI) are denied by the Disability Determination Services department.
 While there are no guarantees, there are some steps to take that can both improve your chances for success and also accelerate the disability application process, whether online, in person or over the phone.
 Also find a toll free phone number below for applications and additional resources.

 The goods news most disability lawyers and advocates do not charge clients a fee unless the process is successful.
 So they work on a contingency basis, which greatly reduces the risks to the person seeking help.
 It in effect eliminates any application costs or expenses for the disabled individual.
 In many cases this type of contingency structure is often required per federal government regulations.

 If you do decide to apply on your own, then note the process is complicated, long, and can be drawn out.
 When completing the application, it is critical to properly reflect the severity of your disability.
 Medical records are key, as well as proof as to how and why it impacts your ability to work or hold a job.

-You can complete an application online, over the phone (see the number below) or stop by your local social security office and make an appointment.
+You can complete a disability application online, over the phone (see the number below) or stop by your local social security office and make an appointment.
 Often times meeting someone face to face at a local office may be the most effective.
 However if you do decide to use the services of an advocate, be sure to get their input as well as they will often handle this step for you, on your behalf.
 No matter what is selected, an interview will be required.

 If you are applying for SSDI - Social Security Disability Insurance, the individual needs to be unable to work because of some form or either psychologically or physically restrictive disability.
-The other program available is SSI, and this is financial aid for low-income qualified individuals who are at least age 65, maybe blind, and/or disabled.
+The other program available is SSI, which is financial aid for low-income qualified individuals who are at least age 65, maybe blind, and/or disabled.
 Both of these will offer cash assistance to the beneficiary to pay for bills or basic needs such as rent, food, and even clothing.

 It can take up to six months, or longer, to receive either an approval or denial notice from the Disability Determination Services after you file.
 A tip here is that using an advocate as mentioned above can accelerate the process.
 In short, using another party to help will ensure everything is completed properly, as that is usually a major hold up.
 In addition, a professional will often have the contact information and relationships with some of the key members of your local social security office.
 So they can help ensure forms are reviewed timely.